Earth Homes Now

 Another reason is because real estate agents don't know how to

-price customized homes and lenders are reluctant to give home
+price customized homes plus lenders are reluctant to give home

 loans when property values of neighboring houses don't reflect